hophiducanh/a-little-bit-about-spring/spring-async-annotation/src/README.md

 ---

-### Does combine @Async and  completableFuture.supplyAsync() improve performance if i want to execute task async only?
+### Does combine @Async and  completableFuture.supplyAsync() improve performance if I want to execute task async only?

 Combining `@Async` and `CompletableFuture.supplyAsync()` would not provide any additional benefits in terms of performance if your goal is to execute a task asynchronously.
 These two approaches essentially achieve the same result, but using them together would introduce unnecessary complexity without adding value.